MicrosoftLearning/mslearn-ai-concepts/Instructions/exercises/04-speech.md

 Let's start by chatting with a generative AI model.
 In this exercise, we'll use the **Microsoft Phi 3 Mini model**; a small language model that is useful for general chat solutions in low bandwidth scenarios.
 The solution also uses Web Speech APIs for speech recognition and synthesis.

-> **Note**: The model will run in your browser, on your local computer.
+> **Note**: The models will run in your browser, on your local computer.
 Performance may vary depending on the available memory in your computer and your network bandwidth to download the model.
+If WebLLM models are not supported in your browser, a fallback mode with reduced functionality will be enabled.

 1. In a web browser, open the **[Chat Playground](https://aka.ms/chat-playground){:target="_blank"}** at `https://aka.ms/chat-playground`.
 1. Wait for the model to download and initialize.